 My baked cheesy tortellini is complete with tomato sauce, seasoning, more spinach and mozzarella.
 It is completely vegetarian and a perfect meatless Monday dinner.
 I love the fact that it is affordable too, fresh refrigerated tortellini in my local groceries is only about £1.50 for 300g.
 I really can’t moan about that.

 While this dish can be made as a dump and go kind of dish, I prefer to cook the tomato base for some few minutes before use.
 I do this to get rid some of the tomatoey (tangy) taste if it was baked from raw.

 I also cook the fresh pasta for about a minute in lightly salted boiling water for a good measure.
 Right, let’s get to it and let me show you how to make this recipe in easy steps.

-Related post: If you love the sound of cheese and pasta, then you will love this baked spaghetti recipe.
+Related post: If you love the sound of cheese and pasta, then you will love this baked spaghetti or tortellini pesto salad recipe.

 Fresh Tortellini Pasta: I used fresh store-bought refrigerated tortellini filled with spinach and ricotta.
 You can use any type of pasta you want.
 If using dried tortellini, cook it 2 minutes short of the cooking time specified on the packet.

 Passata: you can substitute this with canned chopped tomatoes.